rmarx/holblocking-blogpost/README.md

 <a name="sec_http2"></a>
 ## HOL blocking in HTTP/2 over TCP

+So, let's recap.
+We now know that HTTP/1.1 has a HOL blocking problem where a large or slow response can end up delaying other and smaller responses behind it.
+This is mainly because the protocol is purely textual in nature and doesn't use delimiters between resource chunks.
+As a workaround, browsers open many parallel TCP connections, which is not efficient and doesn't scale.

+As such, the goal for HTTP/2 was quite clear: make it so that we can **move back to a single TCP connection by solving the HOL blocking problem**.
+Stated differently: we want to enable proper multiplexing of resource chunks.
+This wasn't possible in HTTP/1.1 because there was no way to discern to which resource a chunk belonged, or where it ended and another began.
+HTTP/2 solves this quite elegantly by prepending small control messages, called **frames**, before the resource chunks.
+This can be seen in Figure 5:

+[TODO: Figure 5]
+*Figure 5: server HTTP/1.1 vs HTTP/2 response for `script.js`*

+Unlike HTTP/1.1, HTTP/2 puts a so-called DATA frame in front of each chunk.
+These DATA frames mainly indicate two critical pieces of metadata: which resource the following chunk belongs to (each resource "stream" is assigned a unique number, the **stream id**) and how large this chunk is.
+The protocol has many other frame types as well, of which Figure 5 also shows the HEADERS frame.
+This again uses a stream id to indicate which response these headers belong to (so that headers can even be split up from their actual response data).

+Using these frames, it follows that HTTP/2 indeed allows proper multiplexing of several resources on one connection, see Figure 6:

+[TODO: Figure 6]
+*Figure 6: multiplexed server HTTP/2 responses for `script.js` and `style.css`*

+Unlike our example for Figure 3, the browser can now deal with this situation perfectly.
+It first processes the HEADERS frame for `script.js` (which also has a length built-in) and then the DATA frame for the first JS chunk.
+Because the DATA frame includes length of the chunk and this is perfectly contained in TCP packet 1, it knows that it needs to look for a completely new frame starting in TCP packet 2, where it indeed finds the HEADERS for `style.css`.
+The next DATA frame has a different stream id (2) than the first DATA frame (1), so the browser knows this belongs to a different resource and can process it independently.
+The same happens for TCP packet 3, where the DATA frame stream ids are used to "de-multiplex" the response chunks to their correct resource "streams".

+We can see that, by "framing" individual messages, HTTP/2 is much more flexible than HTTP/1.1 and allows for many resources to be sent on a single TCP connection at once.
+We can thus say: HTTP/2 solves HTTP/1.1's HOL blocking problem, our work here is done, let's go home.

+Well, not so fast there bucko.
+[We've solved HTTP/1.1 HOL blocking, yes, but what about TCP HOL blocking](https://4.bp.blogspot.com/-n4LJF-HJfS4/VuhfpUkYOxI/AAAAAAAAPTQ/H0I9ZU-lJGMY0dURTJZW-DwE_WenWooqQ/s1600/hobbit%2Bsecond.gif)?

+- protocols have different perspectives. see Figure 7.

+[TODO: Figure 7]
+*Figure 7: bytestream perspectives of HTTP/2 vs TCP*

+HTTP/2 doesn't know about JS or CSS, just the stream ids.
+Similarly, TCP doesn't know about these streams: it just sees data coming from above that it needs to send in packets.
+- As such, there is a mismatch: TCP doesn't know about different streams.
+Look at the byte counts: they go up over time.
+- Seems like unnecessary detail, but is important when we remember that TCP packets can be "lost" in the network and then need to be retransmitted.

+- what happens if packet 2 is lost but packet 3 is not...
+- Maybe even clearer if packet 1 is lost: packet 2 and 3 need to wait, despite being imminently usable

+- single connection
+- binary + framing

 - H2 introduces framing, so yay, multiplexing!
 - However, still on 1 TCP stream, so vulnerable to packet loss and re-ordering